 - If you find condoms reduce your sexual pleasure, put some water-based lubricant on the tip for extra feeling and sensitivity.

 - Learn how to use condoms.
 They may take a little getting used to, but it’s better than catching an STI.

 - Involve condoms in foreplay.

 - Don’t think you can tell if someone has an STI just by looking at them.
-Most STIs don’t have any obvious signs.
+Many STIs don’t have any obvious signs.

 What to do if you have unsafe sex

-- avoid vaginal or rectal ‘douching’ (washing out or irrigating these areas with water or other fluids) as the irritation to delicate tissues could increase the risk of infection
+- Don’t douche (wash out the vagina or rectal areas with water or other fluids).
+It may irritate delicate tissues and increase the risk of infection.